Benno-K/UserScripts/README.md

 ## fbdowntrack.personal-data.sample
 Sample to demonstrate the
-setting that need to be
+settings that need to be
 incorporated for the mail